gatsbyjs/gatsby/docs/docs/adding-a-shopping-cart-with-snipcart.md

 ## Defining Products

 Adding products with Snipcart involves writing HTML representing your product and adding a set of attributes to that HTML.
-You might write something similar to the following code block for each item in your catalogue.
+You might write something similar to the following code block for each item in your catalog.
+This code could be part of a page like `index.js` or anywhere else you list a product.

 ```jsx
 <section>